 The results of the survey and insights from experts interviewed, the EIU compiled the report, surfaced five building blocks of cloud resilience.

-Download Cloud Complexity: The Need for Resilience now to see what respondents had to say about expanding cloud usage beyond business continuity to organisational resiliency—and the steps organisations are taking to their resilience in a cloud dominated world.
+Download Cloud Complexity: The Need for Resilience now to see what respondents had to say about expanding cloud usage beyond business continuity to organizational resiliency—and the steps organizations are taking to ensure their resilience in a cloud dominated world.